Skip to content

 Penny’s secret weapon, the Fluffy Duck, helped raise funds for the Prostate Cancer Foundation.

 The Hawaiian party was not only one of the most popular events on this year’s calendar but also a huge success in terms of fundraising.
-With a packed lounge and high spirits all around, the village raised over $640 for this worthy cause.
+With a packed lounge and high spirits all around, the village raised $1,000 for this worthy cause.

 This is yet another example of Epsom Village’s extraordinary mahi, as they continue to go above and beyond in their commitment to making a difference, fostering a strong community spirit, and supporting meaningful causes.